davidrpugh/pyCollocation/README.rst

 - Built-in support for computing Jacobian matrix for the system of equations defined by the collocation residuals.
 Given a user-supplied Jacobian for the BVP, one can apply the chain rule to construct the Jacobian matrix for system of equations defined by the collocation residuals.

 - Support for solving models with unknown parameters (similar to `scikits.bvp_solver`_).
 This would allow for the possibility to simultaneously solve and calibrate a model.

+- Support for free boundary conditions.
+This comes up a lot in auction theory applications where the upper bounds on the bidder valuation distributions are unknown.

 .. _`scikits.bvp_solver` : https://github.com/jsalvatier/scikits.bvp_solver